Li Ka-shing's Hutchison says may sell stake in UK phone firm Three

-PYONGYANG North Korean state media warned on Tuesday of a nuclear attack on the United States at any sign of American aggression as a U.S. Navy strike group steamed toward the western Pacific.

-HONG KONG CK Hutchison Holdings, the ports-to-telecoms arm of Asia's richest man Li Ka-shing, said it may sell a stake in its UK phone carrier Three to help fund its proposed $15 billion (£10.4 billion) takeover of rival operator O2 UK.
+HONG KONG CK Hutchison Holdings (0001.HK), the ports-to-telecoms arm of Asia's richest man Li Ka-shing, said it may sell a stake in its UK phone carrier Three to help fund its proposed $15 billion takeover of rival operator O2 UK.

 In an exchange filing on Thursday, CK Hutchison said it was considering selling a stake in Three to a "new investor" to reduce the new cash investment required to purchase O2, without naming the potential buyer.

-CK Hutchison agreed in January last year to buy Telefonica's British mobile unit O2 for up to 10.25 billion pounds but the deal has run into regulatory hurdles.
-To overcome to that, Hutchison has offered some concessions..
+CK Hutchison agreed in January last year to buy Telefonica's (TEF.MC) British mobile unit O2 for up to 10.25 billion pounds but the deal has run into regulatory hurdles.
+To overcome that Hutchison has offered some concessions..

 Among them Hutchison has offered to sell 30 percent of the merged network's capacity, a person familiar with the matter said on Thursday.